egmaziero/PLN-IA/README.md

 # Grupo de Estudos - PLN+IA
-This repository, mainly composed of notebooks, is intented for use during the meetings of PLN+AI group of studies conducted by professors Erick Galani Maziero and Paula Christina Cardoso, at Computer Science Department of Federal University of Lavras (DCC/UFLA).
+This repository is intented for use during the meetings of PLN+AI study group conducted by professors Erick Galani Maziero and Paula Christina Cardoso, at Department of Applied Computing of Federal University of Lavras (DAC/UFLA).

 ---

 ## System environment requirements:
-1. Python (>= 3.7.0)
+1. Python (>= 3.*)
-2. virtualenv (15.1.0)
+2. virtualenv
-3. virtualenvwrapper (4.8.2)
+3. virtualenvwrapper
-4. pip (9.0.1)
+4. pip

-Other versions were not tested, but they may work.

 ---